Shagshag/prestashop-documentation/ProfileCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Profile.php line 45
+* This property is defined in [classes/Profile.php line 45](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Profile.php#45)

 Methods